• Latest

 Easy navigation

-Easy navigation means users can easily move from one page to another on your website to find the information they need.
+Easy navigation means users can easily move from one page to another on your website to find the necessary information.
 It follows a general rule of four clicks.
 This rule states that users should click no more than four times to access any page from your site’s home page.
 Do not use strange buttons or menu texts that will confuse visitors.

 Visual attractiveness

 Your website’s layout and design should be logical and clear while maintaining an aesthetically pleasing design.
-You can have visuals but optimise them using the right alt tags and recommended size.
+You can have visuals but optimize them using the right alt tags and recommended size.

 Core web vitals